nalakawula/AWS-Secret-Manager-Tool/README.md

 # AWS Secret Manager Tool

 A command-line tool to manage AWS Secrets and inject them as environment variables when running applications.
+Supports both AWS Secrets Manager and Parameter Store.

 ## Setup